How we can help your business makes its money transfers

 The advantages of doing business here does not come without a few challenges.
 You may need to deal with bureaucracy and red tape if you invest in the defence, financial, power, or public transport sectors.
 Complex labour laws, a 10% unemployment rate, national budget deficits, and high public debt are other challenges.

 Despite those challenges, the relative ease of doing business here makes it an attractive consideration.

 Guide to business in France for foreigners

 What are the major industries in France?

-Energy is big business in France – Électricité de France (EDF) is the largest utility company in the world and another key player, Engie, is also based in France.
-Nuclear energy accounts for over three-quarters of the country’s power production, and there are many major players working on renewable energy, making France a low-carbon country despite extensive manufacturing and industrial plants in a range of specialised fields.
+Energy is big business here – Électricité de France (EDF) is the largest utility company in the world and another key player, Engie, is also based in France.
+Nuclear energy accounts for over three-quarters of the country’s power production, and there are many major players working on renewable energy, making it a low-carbon country despite extensive manufacturing and industrial plants in a range of specialised fields.

 As well as automobile and aerospace manufacture, the technology park Sophia Antipolis is home to many well-respected European institutions leading the field including ETSI (European Telecommunications Standards Institute), Skema Business School and the ERCIM (European Research Consortium for Informatics and Mathematics).

 Traditional industries also thrive in France; it is the second largest exporter of agricultural goods in the world and it remains a respected home of fashion and luxury goods and exports French taste and style across the globe.